 - Providing operating support through training, education, compliance information and assistance

-- Providing industry specific research and communication support.
+- Providing industry-specific research and communication support.

-All Tennessee credit unions are eligible to join the Tennessee Credit Union League through payment of annual dues.
+All Tennessee credit unions are eligible to join the Tennessee Credit Union League through the payment of annual dues.
 Branches of foreign credit unions headquartered in another state may also gain access to the services provided by the Tennessee Credit Union League if the credit union is a member in good standing of the state league in which they are headquartered.